ctw / ctw-cast

 Cast::toBool(mixed $value): bool

-Strict boolean conversion with explicit allowed values only.
+Strict boolean conversion with explicit allowed values.
+Returns false for values that cannot be interpreted unambiguously.

 | Input Type | Input Value | Output |